 Sizzling & Claypot in Mid Valley Megamall

-Normally, we would avoid Mid Valley Megamall at all costs but having been told that they had increased parking spaces, we braved ourselves for the hunt and crowd.
+Normally, we would avoid Mid Valley Megamall in Kuala Lumpur at all costs but have been told that they had increased parking spaces, we braved ourselves for the hunt and crowd.

 The claypot chicken rice mushroom and salted fish (RM6.90) definitely did not disappoint — the sauce is quite nice and rich but not too salty and is tinged with a gingery aroma.

-The salted fish is soft and adds another depth of flavour to the rice and chicken combination.
+The salted fish is soft and adds another depth of flavor to the rice and chicken combination.
 Other dishes to give a try include the claypot BBQ chicken and claypot tomyam meehoon.

 Sizzles in KLCC